rpatterson/prunerr/README.rst

    - ``docker``:

-     The above plus Docker containers for both development and end-users/deployments.
+     Docker images for development and end-users or deployments.

 #.
 Merge into your project: